JorisParee/TakenBeurs/README.md

     - this in case task not yet done, or even when no price attached
 - nothing gets shown
 - dates (in the database) is not working corret
+- error that we want to load site before it initialized. check how to do that best